- Video: Baby Wants to Be Held All the Time – Reasons and Solutions

 - What If Your Infant Still Wants to Be Held?

 - Will You Spoil Your Baby By Holding Him Too Much?

 Last Updated on

 As a parent, you obviously feel happy and delighted to hold your baby in your arms.
-But, the moment you put him down, he starts crying and then you have to pick him up again.
-Now, your baby does deserve some love and care, but when your arms and shoulders hurt, it becomes a concern.
+But, the moment you put him down, he starts crying, and you must pick him up again.
+Your baby deserves some love and care, but when your arms and shoulders hurt, it becomes a concern.

 A baby crying when not held is certainly not an unfamiliar phenomenon for most parents.
 Neither is it an unusual occurrence.
 There can be many reasons for it.
-Some babies tend to be fussy when they are sleepy, hungry, or breastfeeding.
-But, the babies who want to be held continuously can become a problem for several parents.
+Some babies are fussy when they are sleepy, hungry, or breastfeeding.
+But, babies who want to be held continuously can become a problem for several parents.

 In this article, we shall discuss if this behaviour is normal and what you could do about it.
 Read on to know more.